 We are a leading global brokerage company servicing the financial and real estate markets through our Financial Services and Real Estate Services businesses.
-Through our brands, including BGC[®], GFI[®] and RP MartinTM, among others, our Financial Services business specializes in the brokerage of a broad range of products, including fixed income (rates and credit), foreign exchange, equities, energy and commodities, and futures.
-Our Financial Services business also provides a wide range of services, including trade execution, broker-dealer services, clearing, processing, information, and other back-office services to a broad range of financial and non-financial institutions.
+Through our financial service brands, including BGC [®], GFI [®], Sunrise TM and R.P.
+Martin TM, among others, our Financial Services business specializes in the brokerage of a broad range of products, including fixed income (rates and credit), foreign exchange, equities, energy and commodities, and futures.
+Our Financial Services business also provides a wide range of services, including trade execution, broker-dealer services, clearing, trade compression, post trade, information, and other back-office services to a broad range of financial and non-financial institutions.
 Our integrated platform is designed to provide flexibility to customers with regard to price discovery, execution and processing of transactions, and enables them to use voice, hybrid, or in many markets, fully electronic brokerage services in connection with transactions executed either over-the-counter ("OTC") or through an exchange.
-Through our FENICS[®], BGC TraderTM, BGC Market Data and Capitalab[®] brands, we offer fully electronic brokerage, financial technology solutions, market data, post-trade services and analytics related to select financial instruments and markets.
+Through our electronic brands including FENICS [®], BGC Trader TM, BGC Market Data, Capitalab [®] and Lucera [®], we offer fully electronic brokerage, financial technology solutions, market data, post-trade services and analytics related to financial instruments and markets.